wagamezj/microservices_challenge/README.md

 For a more complex architecture, we could use private security networks, database replication, and other options, but we wanted to use the free tier of the services to put it into production.

+Additionally, one could consider adding an authentication system (JWT, OAuth2) to restrict access to these endpoints.
+For transactions that do not comply with the rules, it is recommended to use a robust logging mechanism, properly capturing exceptions in the API and returning clear messages.

 For each step of the challenge, a different endpoint was designed, all documentation  :

 http://ec2-54-209-94-223.compute-1.amazonaws.com/docs